MathysHaubert/Event-it/README.md

 1. **Open Sesame:** the `index.php` file will be used every time.
 This file is the application's entry point.
 It is responsible for directing requests to the right controllers.
 For this, it reads in the `routes.yaml` file to know where to redirect the client.

 2. **The right controller:** Once your controller is called, as well as the right method, the controller will interact with the model to retrieve the necessary data.
-Once it has the data, it will pass it to the view. ```$this->twig->display('blablabla');``` will have the responsibility of generating the HTML to display from the twig.
+Once it has the data, it will pass it to the view. ```$this->webRender('blablabla');``` will have the responsibility of generating the HTML to display from the twig.
 Later other file's name will be available.

     > Controllers are in the `src/Controller` folder.

-    **Please,** keep the used syntax `$this->twig->display( 'folder' . self::INDEX);` for views.
+    **Please,** keep the used syntax `$this->webRender( 'folder' . self::INDEX, $data);` for views.
 This will facilitate understanding of the code. 😉

 3. **The model:** The model communicates with the database and processes data (e.g., retrieve, insert, update, delete).
 In our case, PHP manages the model.